Puppy Socialization: How to Socialize Your Puppy the Right Way

 “But I don’t understand”, the owner of the American Eskimo puppy said.
 “She’s well socialized to other dogs; we have two other dogs at home.”

 This was in response to the puppy tucking her tail and hiding in a corner at playtime during a puppy class I was teaching.
 Unfortunately, despite what the owner thought, her puppy was not well socialized to other dogs.
-"Puppy socialization" are words that are thrown around a lot by canine professionals, and even by educated dog owners as being one of the most important things to know when raising a puppy.
+"Puppy socialization" is a phrase that is thrown around a lot by canine professionals, and even by educated dog owners as being one of the most important things to know when raising a puppy.
 Unfortunately the average pet owner sometimes thinks of socialization differently than dog professionals.

 Socialization means that an animal is repeatedly exposed to an environment or situation until they feel comfortable with it.
 When animal professionals talk about socialization for dogs or cats, they are really talking about a specific socialization period during the time the animal is a puppy or kitten.